lcanoi/my-webpage/content/en/project/gamejam-unity-intern/index.md

 ### Developing a game prototype

-Developed an idea/brief into a game prototype, creating all of the followingg:
+Developed an idea/brief into a game prototype, creating all of the following:
 - Player mechanics
 - Enemies AI
 - Obstacles and interactions with them